alttch/finac/doc/readme.rst

 then create a cron job which calls *f.transaction_apply(“/path/to/file.yml”)* and that’s it.

-Actually, transaction templates are useful for any recurrent operations.
+Actually, transaction templates are useful for any repeating operations.
 You may specify all same arguments, as for the core functions.

 Number formatting